onap/vnfrqts-requirements/docs/Chapter4.rst

 will be applicable and are outside the scope of these general requirements.

-Section 4.1.3 in *VNF Guidelines for Network Cloud and ONAP* outlines the five broad security areas for VNFs that are detailed in the following sections:
+Section 5.a Security in *VNF Guidelines* outlines the five broad security areas for VNFs that are detailed in the following sections: